 - American Service is mainly followed for Breakfast service where waiter/waitress takes the order and serves it to the guest table.

 Unlike breakfast menu, A LUNCHEON menu will be either à la carte or semi à la carte. À la carte section in the Luncheon menu generally offers appetizers, salads, cold and hot sandwiches, entrées, desserts, and beverages.
 And the semi à la carte segment includes entrées with salad, vegetables, potato, or rice.
 The following characteristics can be observed in a Luncheon Menu:

 - The Luncheon menu basically offers daily specials of any food service organization.

 - The food items in the luncheon menu are served in smaller portion.

 - The prices of food offered by the luncheon menu often varied according to the type of food and food operation, and the location of the food service organization.

 - The items in the luncheon menu always require a professionally equipped kitchen since various food processing method are followed for the Luncheon items, such as: baking, grilling, broiling, frying and so on.

 A DINNER menu presents both à la carte and semi à la carte items.
-A dinner menu offer more appetizers and entrées than a luncheon menu.
+A dinner menu offers more appetizers and entrées than a luncheon menu.
 American, French, or Russian service is followed while offering dinner menus.

-California menu is used only in the California restaurants where food items are available regardless of the time of the day whether it breakfast or lunch or dinner.
+California menu is used only in the California restaurants where food items are available regardless of the time of the day whether it is breakfast or lunch or dinner.
 California menu can be offered as separate menu for each meal, such as, breakfast, lunch, dinner.

 Ethnic menu can be semi à la carte or à la carte.
 An ethnic menu offers food items that are representative of the particular cuisine from a particular region or country.
 The food price can be ranged from moderate to high.